owlbarn/tutorial/book/signal/README.md

 This chapter centres around a fundamental idea behind signal processing: the Fourier Transform.
 We started with its definition, and then introduce a crucial idea behind its efficient implementation: the Fast Fourier Transform (FFT).
 Owl provides support to FFT by linking to existing FFTPack library.
-We showed how the FFT functions can be used in Owl, first with some simple examples, and then with three real applications.
+We showed how the FFT functions can be used in Owl, first with some simple examples, and then with three real applications: finding the frequency of sunspot events, decipher the dial tone number according to its sound, and de-noising an image.
 Finally, we discussed filtering in signal process using different techniques, including simple averaging smoothing, gaussian filtering, and FFT-based filtering.
 Here we also explained the relationship between the two most crucial computations in numerical applications: FFT and convolution.
 More about convolution can be find in the Neural Network chapter.